Hornsey: Locale

-Hornsey is relatively old, being originally a village that grew up along Hornsey High Street, at the eastern end of which is the churchyard and tower of the former St Mary's parish church, which was first mentioned in 1291.
+Hornsey is relatively old, and the oldest recorded village [1202, according to the Place Names of Middlesex] now in London.
+Originally a village, it grew up along Hornsey High Street- at the eastern end of which is the churchyard and tower of the former St Mary's parish church, which was first mentioned in 1291.
 At the western end is Priory Park.
 This was the administrative centre of the historically broad parish.

-North of Hornsey High Street, and immediately to its south, some of the area is public sector housing, surrounded by the late Victorian terraces developed by builders such as John Farrer.
-Between the western end of the High Street and the bottom of Muswell Hill, the character of the area changes; most being part of the Warner Estate built up with large late Victorian houses.
+North of Hornsey High Street, and immediately to its south, some of the area is public sector housing, surrounded by the late-Victorian terraces developed by builders such as John Farrer.
+Between the western end of the High Street and the bottom of Muswell Hill, the character of the area changes; most being part of the Warner Estate built up with large late-Victorian houses.
 To the south west of the High Street is Priory Park.

-The High Street has a variety of shops, restaurants and pubs, the oldest being the Three Compasses.
+The High Street has a variety of shops, coffee shops, restaurants and pubs, the oldest being the Three Compasses.
 The eastern section retains strips of grassed areas.

 The 13th-century St Mary's Tower is all that remains of St Mary's Church.
-The church was demolished in Victorian times and a grey stone church was built on the corner of Church Lane and Hornsey High Street.
+The nave was demolished in Victorian times and a grey stone church was built on the corner of Church Lane and Hornsey High Street.
 The tower was retained as there were not enough funds raised for a new bell tower.
-However, in the late 60s the Victorian church was demolished and St Mary's school was built on the site.
+However, in the late '60s the Victorian church was demolished and St Mary's school was built on the site.

-The 500-year-old Tower is managed by the charity Friends of Hornsey Church Tower (FoHCT), and is now used for open-air live performances.
+The 500-year-old Tower was restored and managed by the charity, Friends of Hornsey Church Tower (FoHCT).
+It is now used for open-air live performances and occasional services.
 The internal space, known as The Intimate Space, claims to be London's smallest performance space.
 It has become one of the four key venues of the Crouch End Festival that now runs an annual two-day music festival, The Tower Music Festival.
 Hornsey Parish Church holds open-air services there every Sunday.